Mantis-Ranson/Jlpt/README.md

 Jlpt-vocab App

-A quick Application made with Angular 1.
+A quick Application made with Angular.js.

-npm install and run local.
+npm install and run local

+or see on jlpt-ranson.rhcloud.com

 peace